-Vail, a former DOC secretary, said he still teases Pacholke about the incident, but the young officer clearly made an impression.
+Vail, said he still teases Pacholke about the incident, but the young officer clearly made an impression.
 Vail later turned repeatedly to Pacholke to fix things.
 “It was like, if I’ve got a hole in something, who am I going to put there?
 It was Danny,” Vail said.
 “If you wanted to get it done, you gave it to him.”

 He was eventually tapped to create the department’s first emergency response program to create teams at all the facilities and standardize training “so that if we have a riot at Walla Walla and we need to deploy a team from Airway Heights, we’re not going to have a problem with tactics and language and all that kind of stuff,” Vail said.

-After establishing the emergency response program, the department appointed Pacholke to become superintendent at the Cedar Creek Corrections Center.
+After establishing the emergency response program, the department appointed Pacholke to become superintendent at the Cedar Creek Corrections Center (CCCC).
 While there, Pacholke completed a bachelor’s degree at The Evergreen State College.